spikelynch/fcrepo4py/README.md

 fcrepo4.py
 ==========

-A simple Python 3 (not Python 2!) interface to Fedora Commons 4.
+A simple Python 3 interface to Fedora Commons 4.

 ## Install